okp4/nemeton-web/README.md

 ## Purpose

-Here you'll find the source code of the landing page for the [OKP4 Nemeton program][Nemeton] - the [OKP4] incentivized testnet program that will start on November 2, 2022!
+Here you'll find the source code of the landing page for the [OKP4 Nemeton program][Nemeton] - the [OKP4] incentivized testnet program that has started on November 2, 2022.

 Here's the content: